 g) Money

-h) A small dose of aspirin and possibly Rolaids by chance you do feel ill during the day out.
+h) A small dose of aspirin and possibly Rolaids by chance

 i) Chapstick, sunblock